ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

 <h3>3.
-How to Set Up Next.js 15 for Production in 2024 - <a href="https://medium.com/@jan.hesters/how-to-set-up-next-js-15-for-production-in-2024-347f542922b4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why We Finally Moved Out of Next.js: A Developer’s Perspective - <a href="https://medium.com/javascript-in-plain-english/why-we-finally-moved-out-of-next-js-a-developers-perspective-43d7a03a9479" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jan Hesters`**
+✍️ **posted by `JavaScript in Plain English`**

-<blockquote>I’ve worked on Next.js applications that scaled to over 100k monthly active users and landing pages with millions of monthly visitors.
-In…</blockquote>
+<blockquote>Not a member?
+Read for free here!</blockquote>

 <h3>4.
-Comprehensive Guide: Comparing Nuxt.js, Angular, and Next.js in 2025 - <a href="https://medium.com/@irtiza-hassan/comprehensive-guide-comparing-nuxt-js-angular-and-next-js-in-2025-55a05449d61f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why We Transitioned: A Comparison of Next.js vs Astro - <a href="https://medium.com/@stankovicd.mina/why-we-transitioned-a-comparison-of-next-js-vs-astro-ab8fcc839484" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Irtiza Hassan`**
+✍️ **posted by `Mina Stankovic`**

-<blockquote>When it comes to choosing the right JavaScript framework for your project, the options can feel overwhelming.
-In this article, we provide…</blockquote>
+<blockquote>In this article, we’ll explore the key reasons behind two significant transitions in our project: moving from Next.js to Astro for…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>